John-David Duggar’s ‘Creepy’ Wedding Vows To Wife Abbie Burnett, Per ‘In Touch’

 Remember, this is from a couple who have 19 kids and eschew any form of birth control, allowing God to dictate how many children they would have.

 “Smile and be willing to say, ‘Yes, sweetie I am here for you,’ no matter what, even though you may be exhausted and big pregnant and you may not feel like he feels.
-‘I’m still here for you and I’m going to meet that need because I know it’s a need for you.’ ”
+‘I’m still here for you and I’m going to meet that need because I know it’s a need for you.'”

-John David and Abbie’s wedding will air on TLC’s Counting On November 27.
+John-David and Abbie’s wedding will air on TLC’s Counting On November 27.